Published:

 4.1 Cantonal sports association with 40 local clubs

-4.2 Professional association with further education offers
+4.2 Professional association with training offers

 4.3 Music association with regional sections